DishantIsrani/StockApplication/README.md

-Andorid Application Development for Stock Search using the Ticker Symbol
+Android Application for Stock Search using the Ticker Symbol

+Using Polygon and Finnhub API for Stock Market Data.